yihui/yihui.org/content/en/2017-08-24-so-gh-email.md

 ## Github Issues

 Similar to emails, Github issues should not be used as the first tool to ask questions (it is appropriate to file bug reports and feature requests there).
 It is often the core developers of a Github repo who closely watch all Github issues, and their time is often limited.

+As an example, @DRManager asked a question using [a Github issue](https://github.com/rstudio/bookdown/issues/468) first, and I suggested him try StackOverflow instead.
+Although I was still very busy, I answered his question on StackOverflow just to thank him for his understanding.

 ## Conclusion